-This kit is recommended for use with genesig Easy DNA/RNA Extraction kit.
-However, it is designed to work well with all processes that yield high quality RNA and DNA with minimal PCR inhibitors.
+This kit is recommended for use with the genesig Easy DNA/RNA Extraction kit.
+However, it is designed to work well with all processes that yield high-quality RNA and DNA with minimal PCR inhibitors.

-oasig[TM] Iyophilised OneStep or Precision®PLUS OneStep 2X RT-qPCR Master Mix Contains complete OneStep RT-qPCR master mix
+Oasig lyophilised OneStep or Precision®PLUS OneStep 2X RT-qPCR Master Mix Contains complete OneStep RT-qPCR master mix